-5.2 Title to Real Property.
+5.2 Title to Real Proper ty.
 Legal and beneficial title to the Building and the real property on

 which it is located rests with the University.

 5.3 Title to Personal Property, Furnishing and Equipment.
 As between the Parties, legal